Journey of a Lifetime 2017 - 29 Days

 Today's excursion entails a full day of visits to several main attractions.
 In the morning you will visit the Bezeklik Thousand Buddha Caves located in the legendary Flaming Mountain, where Monkey King was badly burned when he tried to extinguish the flame by using a false fan borrowed from Fan Princess.
 On the premises, there are 77 artificial caves and inside each cave is a mural of the Buddha painted on the ceiling along with hundreds of Buddhist sculptures and figures protected over hundreds of years.
 Thereafter, you'll visit the western front of the Flaming Mountain, where the Grape Valley lies.
 There are acres upon acres of sweet and delectable grapes that exist here.
 Next, awaits the Karez Underground Irrigation Channels, a 2,000-year-old system that its main function is to deliver water from nearby snow-capped mountains to Turpan and its agricultural fields.You will finish the day with a visit to a local Uygar People's Family to witness the daily lifestyle of the Muslims in Turpan.

-Day 10 - Turpan to DunhuangMeals: Breakfast, Dinner
+Day 10 - Turpan to DunhuangMeals: Breakfast, Lunch, Dinner

-Today you will start your tour at the Mogao Grottos, also widely referred to as the "Caves of the Thousand Buddha."
+Today is primarily devoted to tour the Mogao Grottos, also widely referred to as the "Caves of the Thousand Buddha."
 The cave that attracts swarms of tourists contains the most impressive and well-preserved examples of ancient Buddhist cave art aging over 1,000 years.
 The treasure house contains hundreds of sandstone caves holding more than 2,000 statues and 45,000 brilliantly bright paintings of Buddha and Chinese mythological figures.
-Afterwards, you will tour the Crescent Moon Lake in the Singing Sands Dunes.
-From a distance, make sure to keep your ears peeled for the whistling tunes among the sand dunes.
-The sounds are created by the winds cascading in a downward direction of the sand dunes at a low frequency mostly during dry and hot weather conditions.
-If you are feeling adventurous, take up on an optional camel ride.

 Day 12 - Dunhuang to JiayuguanMeals: Breakfast, Lunch, Dinner

-Day 13 - Jiayuguan to Xi’anMeals: Breakfast, Dinner
+Day 13 - Jiayuguan to Xi’anMeals: Breakfast, Lunch, Dinner

 Day 14 - Xi'anMeals: Breakfast, Lunch, Dinner